sizeofvoid/libopeninput/doc/user/gestures.rst

 A single gesture cannot change the finger count.
-For example, if a user puts down a fourth finger during a three-finger swipe gesture, libinput will end the three-finger gesture and, if applicable, start a four-finger swipe gesture.
+For example, if a user puts down a fourth finger during a three-finger swipe gesture, libinput will end (cancel) the three-finger gesture and, if applicable, start a four-finger swipe gesture.
 A caller may however decide that those gestures are semantically identical and continue the two gestures as one single gesture.

 .. _gestures_pinch: